A jQuery plugin that sets a division to request a Google chart. If you find this plugin useful please vote for it on the jQuery site.

 maximum from the actual data values. |

-lengths (pixels) of the line segments and the gaps between them.
+lengths (pixels) of the line segments and the gaps between them as either

 A continuous line has a gap of zero.
 This setting is ignored